okkomakkonen/label-heterogeneity/README.md

-# label-heterogeneity
+# Label heterogeneity

-Simulation files for the paper "Approximate Gradient Coding for Privacy-Flexible Federated Learning with Non-IID Data"
+Simulation files for the paper "Approximate Gradient Coding for Privacy-Flexible Federated Learning with Non-IID Data".